yarunluon/eald/README.md

 1. `npm run reinstall` will remove `dist/` and `node_modules/` and reinstall all dependencies.

 ## Background
-Every year I help organize an annual campout of 700 participants.
+Every year my volunteer group organizes an annual campout of 700 participants.
 My specific role is to track the people who can arrive early and stay late.

 ## Project Goals